 Partnerships and focus on the workplace

 Initially piloted at 10 companies in South Africa, the Programme grew to cover 600 workplaces in 11 countries.
-The SWP approach (setting up social dialogue structures where management and worker’s representatives took joint responsibility for the design and implementation of the health interventions) increased ownership resulting in 99% of companies continuing with their initiatives after the end of the co-financing period.
+The SWP approach uses social dialogue structures in which management and worker’s representatives take joint responsibility for the design and implementation of the health interventions.
+Through this approach ownership of the programme increased and resulted in 99% of companies continuing with their initiatives after the end of the co-financing period.

-Increased productivity through better implemntation of company sustainbility strategies.
+Increased productivity through better implementation of company sustainability strategies.

-Companies became better eqiped to reduce employee turnover and positively impacting unemployment and skills development.
+Companies became better equipped to reduce employee turnover, positively impacting unemployment and skills development.

-Protection of the human rights of workers through the implementation of anti-discrimination policies, and awareness raising on these and other related policies.
+Protection of the human rights of workers through the implementation of anti-discrimination policies and raising awareness of other related policies.

-Company best practice contribution to social dialogue at national level between unions and employer associations.
+Best practice and learnings pertaining to social dialogue at a national level between unions and employer associations.

-Intergration of peer to peer exchanges on workplace disease management and sustainability strategies.
+Integration of peer- to- peer exchanges on workplace disease management and sustainability strategies.